MithrilJS/mithril.js/docs/mithril.component.md

 // </div>
 ```

-Components can be placed anywhere a regular element would.
-If you have components inside of a sortable list, you can - and should - add `key` attributes to your components to ensure that DOM elements are merely moved, if possible, instead of being recreated from scratch:
+Components can be placed anywhere a regular element can.
+If you have components inside a sortable list, you should add `key` attributes to your components to ensure that DOM elements are not recreated from scratch, but merely moved when possible.
+Keys must be unique within a list of sibling DOM elements, and they must be either a string or a number:

 ```javascript
 var App = {